 \subsubsection{Knowledge Representation}

-Most knowledge graphs (KGs) use entity-relation-based representations.
-The relation in the triple is used to represent both attributes and the relationship between entities at the same time.
-However, in fact, a relation in a semantic relationship between two entities and an attribute is a property of an entity itself.
-Usually, attributes and entities have one-to-many, many-to-one, or many-to-many relationships; and the properties of attributes and entities are not identical.
+Most knowledge graphs (KGs) use entity-relation-based representations, where relation in the triple is used to model both attributes of entities and the relationship between entities.
+However, a relation is a semantic relationship between two entities, and an attribute is a property of an entity itself; the two concepts are fundamentally different.
+Besides, attributes and entities generally have one-to-many, many-to-one, or many-to-many relationships.
 The relationships between attribute factors and the traffic road network are many-to-one and one-to-many.
-Thus, in principle, knowledge graph representations that distinguish attribute and relational information are more suitable for capturing traffic information, attribute knowledge structures, and semantic information.
+Thus, in principle, knowledge graph representations that distinguish attribute and relational information are more suitable for capturing semantic information and correlations in this scenario.
 Therefore, we adopt the entity-attribute-relationship-based knowledge graph representation model KR-EAR \cite{Lin2016knowledge} to capture the knowledge structure and semantic information between road sections and external factors.

 Specifically, as shown in Figure \ref{fig3}, the left dashed box is the knowledge graph constructed based on the entity-relationship-based representation, and the right dashed box is the entity-attribute-relationship-based knowledge graph representation adopted by KR-EAR. $r_i$ is the $ith$ class of relationships in the knowledge graph, where $r_a$ and $r_b$ are the attribute classes that connect the two classes of attribute values to entities.
 In the entity-relationship-based model, all triples are modeled for learning representations, while in the entity-attribute-relationship-based model, the triples are split into attribute triples and relation triples (as shown in the upper and lower parts on the right side of Figure \ref{fig3}).
 For example, $(e_1, r_{a1}, e_6)$ is an attribute triple and $(e_2, r_2, e_3)$ is a relation triple.